pjaskulski/reconcile-csv/README.md

 # reconcile-csv
-(a little fork - server address, port, servece name and type name as command line parameters)
+(a little fork - server address, port, service name and type name as command line parameters)

 A OpenRefine reconciliation service that works from CSV files.